 The Auldgirth Inn is over 500 years old by the way and will talk more on the history later on.

 Each direction I looked in this huge room had touches of class together with character.
 From the gorgeous bath located beyond the end of the bed to fluffy bathrobes, ornaments of all kinds on the old fireplace to leather chairs to relax in.

-The bath may have been in the room but the luxury continued through to a shower and toilet room that again was full of style and character.
+The bath may have been in the room.
+This truly is appropriate as a honeymoon suite, but yes the luxury and attention to detail continued through to a shower and toilet room that again was full of style and character.

 The Inn was a travelling stop way before the days of cars and rail.
 A place to stop and refresh for those passing through as well as a local for all who farmed the land around.
 The things the walls of this building will have seen and heard are going to be remarkable as you can imagine.